CoBrALab/MINC-VM/README.md

 # Builder of VirtualBox and VMWare VMs with minc-tools

-This project is generously supported by [HashiCorp](https://www.hashicorp.com/) who have graciously provided the cloud service to auto-build and host these VMs.

 This is a [packer](https://www.packer.io/) set of build scripts which takes the Ubuntu ``mini.iso`` file, installs a minimal Lubuntu-core desktop, followed by installing all of the MINC family of tools as well as R/RStudio for